mitesh-pv/spring_boot_basics/README.md

 ```

-## What is difference between JPA and hybernate?
+## What is difference between JPA and hybernate and how are entities managed in JPA?

-JPA is an interface or specification and hybernate implements JPA.
+<P align="justify">JPA is an interface or specification and hybernate implements JPA.
 Hybernate provides implememntations to those JPA specifications.
 Hybernate is a ORM framwrork.
 JPA is an API which tells how to: